Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-10-20-bch-wallet-on-tor.md/2020-10-20-wallet-on-tor.md

 path: "/blog/bch-wallet-on-tor"
 ---

 [wallet.fullstack.cash](https://wallet.fullstack.cash) is the white-label-ready Bitcoin Cash (BCH) and SLP token web-wallet.
-It showcases a 100% open source, MIT-licensed, turn-key wallet app that runs on top of [FullStack.cash](https://fullstack.cash) infrastructure.
+It showcases a 100% open source, MIT-licensed, turn-key, non-custodial wallet app that runs on top of [FullStack.cash](https://fullstack.cash) infrastructure.
 Any device that can access a web page, can act as a Bitcoin Cash and SLP token wallet.

 It's still in early 'Alpha' release, but we've recently released several new features that you should know about.